AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Added a note to the A/B test email section: if the total population is less than 50k, each variant needs to represent at least 10% of the total population.
 Otherwise the logs will display a warning.
 [Read more](../../channels/using/designing-an-a-b-test-email.md)

+Updated the description of the **[!UICONTROL Delete the source files after transfer]** option in the **Transfer file** activity, including a reminder to manually monitor the size of the archived content in the SFTP directory in case the option is not selected.
+[Read more](../../automating/using/transfer-file.md)

 ## Release 21.3 - September 2021 {#release-21-3---september-2021}